EmmanuelDemey/trainings-v2/training/chapters/elasticsearch/quiz_day2.md

 <v-clicks>

 - A) 1-5 GB
-- B) 20-50 GB ✅
+- B) 100-200 GB
-- C) 100-200 GB
+- C) 20-50 GB ✅
 - D) Size does not matter

-**Answer: B** — Elastic recommends shards between 20 and 50 GB.
+**Answer: C** — Elastic recommends shards between 20 and 50 GB.
 Shards that are too small create excessive management overhead, while shards that are too large slow down recovery and rebalancing.

 </v-clicks>